ngi-indi/.github/profile/README.md

 ## Project Goals

-The INDI project seeks to address key shortcomings in traditional search engines:
+The InDi project seeks to address key shortcomings in traditional search engines:

 - **Bias and inequity**: Existing platforms often limit diverse perspectives and reinforce inequalities.
   *InDi counters this by re-ranking results to prioritize debiasing, ensuring a diverse representation of perspectives.*